 <appender name="FILE-${LOGGING_GROUP}" class="ch.qos.logback.core.rolling.RollingFileAppender">

 <!-- 3.
-The log file path is dynamically determined by the group name -->
+The log file path is dynamically determined by the group name and properties -->

 <rollingPolicy class="ch.qos.logback.core.rolling.SizeAndTimeBasedRollingPolicy">